 The Legitimate Way

 Again, a lot of this relies on having an already-existing connection with the person.
-If you don’t have that pre-existing relationship, then you’ll have to rely on your own social skills to talk to the user you’re looking to follow.
+If that isn’t there, then you’ll have to rely on your own social skills to talk to the user you’re looking to follow.
 Many Instagram users will welcome new friends, especially since they can block or remove you if things get rough.
 Just remember to keep an eye on what you post and what that person posts.
 If you don’t know them and you interact with them too often after they’ve approved your request, you might be risking a removal or blocking.

 This is a quick tip, and ultimately, it might not get you far in your quest to find out some information on your Insta-crush or your old high school friends, but it’s worth a shot regardless.
-Log into Instagram and find the person wish to research online.
+Log into Instagram and look for the target you wish to research online.
 When you find their account, no doubt locked behind a privacy wall, you’ll be able to see the username of your target.
 Highlight that name and copy it to your device’s clipboard, because we’re going to be using that name in a moment.

 Now, open up Google Images or the image-based search engine of your choice and paste the name of your targeted person into the search box.
-What we’ll be doing here is simple: somewhere on the web, there’s a good chance that the person you’re looking for has left an trail of photographs before activating their privacy protection on Instagram.
-Often, the photos posted on Instagram have actually been shared elsewhere, making it easy to find your target’s photos by using their Instagram ID as a search keyword.
+What we’ll be doing here is simple: somewhere on the web, there’s a good chance that the person you’re looking for has left a trail of footprints along the web before activating their privacy protection on Instagram.
+Often, the photos posted on Instagram have actually been shared elsewhere, making it easy to find your target’s photos by using their Instagram ID against them.
 If they’ve previously had different photo accounts on Flickr or other similar photo sharing sites, you may retrieve some of that information in your search.
-The same is true if the person’s Facebook is largely unprotected.
+Same goes for if the person’s Facebook is largely unprotected.

 You can follow a similar strategy using the real names of non-celebrities.
 All in all, this may not end up gaining you access to a full Instagram account, but if you’re looking for some additional photos of a specific person on Instagram, using their login ID to find photos of them posted on other sites is an easy way to bypass Instagram’s own privacy protection—even if it’s only a temporary fix.

 Unfortunately, after testing a few of the results from the first page or two of search results through Google, we absolutely do not recommend using these sites.
-They come from shady backgrounds at best, typically obscuring the name of the company behind the site, and despite the promise of “free” results, often ask users to fill out a survey or sweepstakes that requires a credit card or other form of payment to complete.
+They come from shady backgrounds at best, typically obscuring the name of the company behind the site, and despite the promise of “free” results, often ask to fill out a survey or sweepstakes that requires a credit card or other form of payment to complete.
 Some of the sites also seem connected to each other, displaying one name but then showing another site’s name when the survey request loads.
-We simply can’t suggest users use any of these sites when their backgrounds are so sketchy and their origin is hidden from users on the site.
-Basically, stay clear of these sites; they’re nothing but trouble.
+We simply can’t suggest users use any of these sites when their backgrounds are unclear and their origin is hidden from users on the site.
+Basically, stay clear of these sites; they’re nothing but trouble for your account.